Starting today, Glowforge will pay $5,000 for introductions that result in us hiring a woman, underrepresented minority, or person with a disability.

 I know great people.
 How can I send you resumes?

-If you know someone who you think would be awesome at Glowforge, suggest that the candidate contact us themselves at [email protected].
+If you know someone who you think would be awesome at Glowforge, suggest that the candidate contact us themselves by sending us their resume at http://glowforge.com/jobs.

 What do I need to do to be a referrer?